-- 1. Current S4OM Preferred Practitioner - 2.
-Minimum of 5 years professional massage therapy practice or clear description of comparable experience - 3.
-Minimum of 500 hours of hands-on oncology massage practice or clear description of comparable experience - 4.
+- 1. Current S4OE Preferred Practitioner - 2.
+Minimum of 5 years professional esthetician practice or clear description of comparable experience - 3.
+Minimum of 500 hours of hands-on oncology esthetics practice or clear description of comparable experience - 4.
 Teaching experience must be demonstrated in ONE of the following ways: - a.
-Experience as a "teacher in training" in oncology massage therapy with a current S4OM REP Organization - b.
+Experience as a "teacher in training" in oncology esthetics with a current S4OE REP Organization - b.
 Educational or vocational teaching license/degree - c.
 Teaching experience including formal and/or informal instruction in the preceding three years